JustOneOther/GCI-Practice/README.md

 ### Setting up your install

+To get started, extract the .zip file into its own folder.
 In my attempts to make this app easier to develop, I've forgone Marlan's suggestion to use pyinstaller for the moment (mostly because I don't want to troubleshoot it/restructure the project).
 In its place we have the wonderful setup.py file.
-Just open it, follow the instructions, and all the system stuff will be handled for you.
-To customize your install, go to Resources/config.toml and edit the section labeled `# User setup variables`.
+Just open it and all the system stuff will be handled for you.
+To customize your install, go to `Resources/config.toml` and edit the section labeled `# User setup variables`.
 The only ones there for the time being should be `alias` (your name) and `sr_key` (your speech recognition key).
 Now just run main.py to get running!

 ## A guide to the app